Mouad-Mehdi/computational-ballistics/README.md

 \end{cases}
 $$

-these differential equations are still analytcally solvable. we will use these solutions as benchmarks for validating the accuracy of our numerical methods later.
+these differential equations are still analytically solvable. we will use these solutions as benchmarks for validating the accuracy of our numerical methods later.

 we can rewrite these two equations as :